-This course is designed to introduce the student to the veterinary technician profession, the rules and regulations that govern technicians and cover basic veterinary medical office procedures, staff and client relations, human-animal bond, OSHA regulations ethics and professional conduct.
+A continuation of the scope of a veterinary technician's duties.
+Basic veterinary medical office procedures, staff and client relations, the humananimal bond, OSHA regulations, ethics, and professional conduct are reviewed.
 Prerequisites: Department Head Approval and admission to program

 VT 2413 ANIMAL PATHOLOGY